boyangzhao/boyangzhao.github.io/_posts/2021-01-26-vaccine_efficacy_bayesian.md

 [^primary_endpoint]: Some primary endpoints also include safety, as some clinical trials are combined Phase 1/2/3 trials.
 The exact criteria for confirmed COVID cases is further described in protocols.
 The table provided focused only on the measure of efficacy endpoint.
 [^primary_endpoint_pfizer]: The trial is a phase 1/2/3 trial with efficacy as primary endpoints in the pivotal phase 2/3 trial.
 There were two primary endpoints, one with vaccinated group consisting of participants without evidence of infection prior to vaccination; and other of participants with and without evidence of infection prior to vaccination.
 We will only focus on the former in this post.
 [^sc]: As all studies have interim analyses, the success criteria was defined such that the overall type I error was protected at predefined levels (2.5% for BNT162b2 and mRNA-1273; 5% for AZD1222).
 The success boundary here details only that of the planned primary analysis.
 Some trials have passed the success boundary in interim studies.
-[^success_criteria_moderna]: Success boundaries as was planned in study protocol.
-Actual analyses reported in Baden et al. was based on an interim study where the relevant success threshold for p-value was 0.0049 (stated in FDA Briefing Document on Moderna COVID-19 Vaccine, page 23) - which was based on the O’Brien Fleming boundary at the time of the first interim analysis.
+[^success_criteria_moderna]: Success boundaries as were planned in study protocol.
+Actual analyses reported in Baden et al. were based on an interim study where the relevant success threshold for p-value was 0.0049 (stated in FDA Briefing Document on Moderna COVID-19 Vaccine, page 23) - which was based on the O’Brien Fleming boundary at the time of the first interim analysis.
 The p-value was found to be <0.0001, surpassing the threshold.
 [^timeperson]: Total time in 1000 person-years.
 The surveillance time in Pfizer/BioNTech was provided.
 The surveillance times in Moderna and Astrazeneca studies we have calculated (as cases/incidence rate), given they have provided the incidence rate and the number of cases.

 [^cite_pfizer]: Polack et al. 2020 *N Eng J Med* 383(27), 2603-2615 [link](https://www.nejm.org/doi/full/10.1056/NEJMoa2034577)